TheoKondak/Sinister/scss/documentation/mixins.md

 This mixin will help with the spacing properties workflow.
 It works with margin, padding and gap properties.

-The mixin takes a list of inputs, where it requires a breakpoint, the type of the spacing, a spacing value from sinConfig, and optionally a number that will scale the spacing value if needed to give more flexibility.
+The mixin takes a list of lists as input.
+Each list can have a breakpoint property from `sin.config`, the type of the spacing, a spacing value from `sin.config`, and optionally a number that will scale the spacing value if needed to give more flexibility.

 ### Syntax